UK stars from Sting to Emma Thompson call on PM to help Syrian refugees

-A year ago, Britain announced it would accept several hundred of the most vulnerable Syrian refugees as part of a special resettlement program.
+A year ago, Britain announced it would accept several hundred of the most vulnerable Syrian refugees as part of a special resettlement programme.

 But the latest figures show only 90 have arrived so far, according to the Refugee Council, one of the leading charities in Britain working directly with refugees.